strikeraryu/query_police/README.md

 ```

 ### Analysis Footer
-To define a footer text which will be added after a analysis for a query, by default there is no footer
+To define a footer text that will be added after an analysis for a query, by default there is no footer
 ```ruby
 QueryPolice.analysis_footer = 'Please check more details with this link...'
 # or